 With smart phones and video games at their fingertips, children spend their free time staring at the screen.
 Not only does this lead to their physical inactivity, but it also increases their risk of obesity and hinders their cognitive development.
+Let’s not forget about the damage that it can do to their eyes too, especially if they don’t wear blue light filter glasses that can help to prevent too much blue light from entering their eyes and causing eye strain.
+At such a young age, these factors could have a long-term effect on their lives the older they get.
 Physical activity, on the other hand, has been linked to better academic achievement by improving brain function.
 Therefore, it’s essential that parents encourage their children to be more active, reminding them of the pleasures of play and joys of childhood.
 Although this might sound as a simple task, it actually requires parents to be creative themselves in order to inspire their children rather than forcing them.

 Get a pet

 If your kids have wanted a pet for a really long time, you should consider introducing a new family member.
 It has been proven that there are numerous benefits of children growing up with pets and physical activity is just one of them.
 Instead of playing video games, they will spend time running around and playing with their animal friend.